TemaGolovin/sapper-vue/README.md

 ### Description:

 Classic minesweeper game with selectable difficulty.
 There are 3 difficulty modes: Easy, Medium, Hard, each of them differs in the number of bombs, the number of cells, and the time to complete the game.
 It is possible to put a checkbox or a question on a closed cell.
 Implemented such a generation of mines that it was impossible to lose on the first move.
 There is a leaderboard for the top 10 scores for each difficulty level.
 You can win by putting flags on all bombs, or you can open all fields without bombs.
-In the near future, it is planned to add a custom mode and handle large mouse buttons.
+Added custom mode.
+In the near future, it is planned to add a handle large mouse buttons.

 ### Installation